ugoertz/kombilo/doc/manual.rst

 ===================

 The most common options can be changed in the *Options* menu.
-Furthermore, you can configure Kombilo by editing the file ``kombilo.cfg`` (when Kombilo is not running).
-Finally, the appearance can be modified by changing the file ``kombilo.app`` accordingly.
+Furthermore, you can configure Kombilo by :ref:`editing the file kombilo.cfg
+<kombilocfg>` (when Kombilo is not running).
+Finally, the appearance can be
+modified by creating/changing the file ``kombilo.app`` accordingly.

 Window layout
 -------------